 Taking the time to plan your way forward allows you to choose the specific steps that will help you breathe life into your goals.

 Let’s return to the earlier example of becoming a more caring, people-focused leader.
 Perhaps the shift you want to make is about breaking old, unhelpful patterns, especially around the balance you strike between people and tasks.
 Then, you want to develop and practice more effective ways of building relationships with the people you lead.

-If so, your plan might revolve around a professional development learning program to improve your essential relationship and interpersonal communications skills.
-Alternately, you might choose to enlist the help of a trusted colleague for timely and relevant feedback, work with a leadership coach, or both.
+If so, your plan might revolve around some professional development activity to improve your essential relational and interpersonal communications skills.
+Alternatively, you might choose to enlist the help of a trusted colleague for timely and relevant feedback, work with a leadership coach, or both.

 Consider your learning style, the learning opportunities readily at hand, as well as what’s going to be realistic for you in the next few months to ensure the approach you choose is relevant and appropriate.

 If you’re wondering if leadership coaching is the right choice for you, you can access my complimentary leadership review & assessment here:

 4. Set up your accountability and support framework

 Many great plans end up on a shelf – accumulating dust rather than inspiring action.
 To ensure you don’t fall into that trap, think about the accountability and support that works best for your personal and professional growth and build them right into your plan.
 This step can be key to your success, especially if you design an approach unique to your needs.